 At around 7-9 months, your baby will gradually move towards eating three meals per day alongside their breast or formula feeds.

-You can also introduce two healthy snacks as part of their diet.
+From 12 months, you can also introduce two healthy snacks as part of their diet.

 Foods to try